TheIconfactory/Tapestry/Documentation/API.md

 If this value isn't provided, the file name extension for `url` will be used.
 If there is no file extension, "image" will be assumed.

+Note that playlists, such as .m3u8, will be assumed to be audio (based upon the file extension).
+If the playlist contains video, set the `mimeType` explicitly to "video/mp4".

 #### blurhash: String

 A string that provides a placeholder image.